Chuck Greenberg (businessman): Texas Rangers

 Rangers General Manager Jon Daniels has praised Greenberg for his personal connection to the fans, noting "He's just a normal guy.
 Jeans and T-shirts.
 He's really in tune with fans and knows how to have his finger on the pulse of what they want.
 He's very impressive.
 He wants revenue, make no mistake about that.
 But above and beyond that comes winning."

 During the 2010 World Series Greenberg, as a guest on a local ESPN radio show, Ben and Skin, made negative comments about the New York Yankees fans during the ALCS.

 Greenberg would later apologize publicly and to Hal Steinbrenner and Randy Levine of the New York Yankees.
 The comments made by Greenberg followed an incident in Game 3 of the ALCS when Kristen Lee, wife of Texas Ranger pitcher Cliff Lee, told the media about the treatment her and other players' wives received by fans at New Yankee Stadium.
-Misty May, wife of backup catcher Matt Treanor, posted pictures on her Facebook page of Yankee fans spitting from the upper deck down into the section where Ranger's family were sitting.
+Misty May, wife of backup catcher Matt Treanor, posted pictures on her Facebook page of Yankee fans spitting from the upper deck down into the section where her family and other Rangers fans were sitting.

 On March 11, 2011, Greenberg announced that he was stepping down as Managing Partner and Chief Executive Officer of the Texas Rangers and that he would be selling his interest in the Rangers and will no longer be associated with the franchise.
 Club president Nolan Ryan assumed the title of CEO, overseeing all aspects of the Rangers operations on both the baseball and the business side.